 WHO ARE WE?

-Yamaha distributes throughout New Zealand a wide range of recreational and industrial products, such as motorcycles, scooters, all-terrain vehicles (ATV) / side by side vehicles (SSV), snowmobiles, outboards, water vehicles, boats, golf cars, go kart engines, power generators, parts and accessories.
-We also deliver training services for All Terrain Vehicles (ATV) / Side by Side Vehicles (SSV) and promote the safe and responsible use of ATVs / SSVs distributed in New Zealand.
+Yamaha distributes throughout New Zealand a wide range of recreational and industrial products, including but not limited to motorcycles, scooters, four-wheelers, outboards, water vehicles, boats, golf cars and parts and accessories.
+We also deliver training services to our customers.

-Yamaha is bound by the New Zealand Privacy Principles in the Privacy Act 1993 which regulates how we may collect, use, disclose and store personal information, and how individuals may access, and correct personal information held about them.
+Yamaha is bound by the Information Privacy Principles contained in the Privacy Act 2020 which regulate how we may collect, use, disclose and store personal information, and how individuals may access, and correct personal information held about them.